-LIFE ChemBee will apply an effective tool for behaviour change: the Household Check developed in the predecessor project NonHazCity.
-It encourages participants to make inventories of goods within their household, pile them up, make decisions on what to change, and then monitor the change.
-The tool has been tested and is ready to be spread widely all over Europe.
-The project will also promote the app Scan4Chem developed in LIFE AskREACH – supporting purchase decisions and demonstrating to suppliers the consumers’ concern about tox-free goods.
+LIFE ChemBee will use an effective tool for behaviour change: The household check for chemicals developed in the predecessor project NonHazCity.
+It encourages participants to take stock of the goods in their household, make decisions about what to change and then monitor the change.
+The tool has been tested and is now ready to be disseminated across Europe.
+The project is also promoting the Scan4Chem app, developed within LIFE AskREACH, which supports purchasing decisions and helps suppliers understand consumers‘ interest in pollutant-free goods.

-With the help of volunteers, Chemicals Ambassadors, the project will reach out to many more households than the partners themselves can achieve.
-A ready-to-use education programme will engage 2300 Ambassadors and multiply the number of households to 43000 during a compact 2-year campaign.
-In parallel, we will apply the Eco-Supporter approach tested in Finland within NonHazCity, establishing ca.200 in-house advisors (volunteers) in France & Greece.
+With the help of volunteer ambassadors, the project will reach many more households than the partner organisations can reach themselves.
+The AHAChem project has already trained up to 200 ambassadors who are now sharing their knowledge.
+This ready-to-use educational programme will involve up to 2,300 people in LIFE ChemBee and multiply the number of households to 43,000 during a compact two-year campaign.
+In parallel, we will apply the Ecosupporter concept tested in Finland as part of NonHazCity and deploy around 200 in-house advisors in France and Greece.

 The LIFE ChemBee project will significantly raise consumers‘ awareness of pollutants in everyday products, as we will reach millions of people with our campaigns and through our networks.
 It will change consumption patterns and lead to a concrete reduction in emissions of problematic substances in the long term.